open-policy-agent/opa-idea-plugin/docs/user/faq.md

 # Tests
 ##  Why is the test duration equal to Zero?
-If you don't make an external call (eg http call), the evaluation and test of a policy is really quick (few hundreds of microseconds).
+If you don't make an external call (eg HTTP call), the evaluation and test of a policy are really quick (few hundreds of microseconds).
 But `IntelliJ` stores duration with millisecond precision.
-Consequently, if your test take less than a millisecond to be executed, it will be shown as `0` in the interface.
+Consequently, if your test takes less than a millisecond to be executed, it will be shown as `0` in the interface.

 Nevertheless, you can see the raw test duration in the output console.